tmm-demo-apps/bookstore-app/diary.md

 - **Checkout Login Flow**: Implemented a forced-login flow at checkout.
 Unauthenticated users are now redirected to the login page and are returned to the checkout process after a successful login.
 - **Project Rollback**: Reverted the project state to commit `47a98fd` to undo a series of buggy changes related to the shopping cart's dynamic features.
 We are now at a stable state where user management is functional, and the basic cart works.
 - **Dynamic Cart Features**: Successfully implemented cart hover preview and fixed critical caching issues:
-    - **Hover Preview**: Cart summary now loads immediately when dropdown opens, no click required.
+    - **Hover-to-Open Preview**: Cart dropdown now opens automatically when hovering over the cart button, with cart data loading immediately.
+Implemented by:
+        - Moving `mouseenter` event handler from hidden `<ul>` to visible `<summary>` element
+        - Using custom `loadcart` event to trigger both dropdown opening and data loading
+        - Ensures hover works even when dropdown is closed (the key issue with previous attempts)
     - **Comprehensive Caching Fix**:
         - Added cache-control meta tags to base HTML template
         - Added cache-control headers to all cart endpoints (`AddToCart`, `RemoveFromCart`, `ViewCart`, `CartCount`, `CartSummary`)